mahendrameghwal/jobconnect/readme.md

 - **Application Review:** Organizations can review applications and select the best candidates.
 - **Messaging:** Direct messaging between candidates and organizations for seamless communication.
 - **Profile Updates:** Regularly update profiles to keep information current.
-- **CV Builder:** Candidates can build and customize their CVs using the data within the platform.
+- **CV Builder:** Candidates can build and customize their CVs using the data within the platform if taken
+- **Subscription Plan** A User can create choose subscription monthly or Yearly subscription as per their requirement by paypal

 ## 💻 Technologies Used